 Platforms: Browser, Android and Apple IOS

-DraftKings is one of the biggest sportsbooks in America and has taken NJ by storm and wit regular promotions happening all the time anytime is a good time to consider opening an account.
+DraftKings is one of the biggest sportsbooks in America and has taken the sports betting market by storm and with regular promotions happening all the time, anytime is a good time to consider opening an account.
 DraftKings has paid out a total of over $7 billion over the years to winners on their platforms and is updating their app/site constantly.

 DraftKings also uses geolocation technology meaning that you’ll never be in danger of accidentally breaking the law by placing a bet in a state where mobile sports wagering is not yet legal.